History of Our Bank

 First National Bank in New Bremen was chartered in 1934 as a national bank.

 The new bank began operations with a capital balance of $50,000.00.
-The following individuals comprised the initial board of directors: F.A.
+The following individuals comprised the initial board of directors; F.A.
 Ende, John C. Halseme, Ferd W. Rabe, A.H.
 Albert, Edward Hirshfeld, C.V.
 Huenke, and Walter W. Grothaus.
-There were a total of seventeen shareholders that were issued shares of the new bank and signed the original organization certificate.
-It is interesting to note that on November 1, 1934 Harry Komminsk was elected to the board to fill the vacancy caused by the death of C.V.
+There were a total of seventeen shareholders who were issued shares of the new bank and signed the original organization certificate.
+It is interesting to note that on November 1, 1934, Harry Komminsk was elected to the board to fill the vacancy caused by the death of C.V.
 Huenke.
-The first President of the bank was Walter W. Grothaus.
-Walter W. Grothaus served as President of the bank until his death on October 28, 1950.
+The first president of the bank was Walter W. Grothaus.
+Walter W. Grothaus served as president of the bank until his death on October 28, 1950.
 Ferd W. Rabe was elected to fill the unexpired term of Walter W. Grothaus and Elwood F. Day was hired to manage the daily affairs of the bank.
-On January 9, 1951 Harry Komminsk was elected to serve as President of the bank by the then directors.
+On January 9, 1951, Harry Komminsk was elected to serve as president of the bank by the then directors.
 Total capital of the bank had reached almost $190,000.00 and total assets were $2,394,500.00.
-Harry Komminsk served as President until his death in November of 1959.
-Elwood F. Day was then elected President by the directors of the bank.
+Harry Komminsk served as president until his death in November of 1959.
+Elwood F. Day was then elected president by the directors of the bank.
 Total capital had reached $367,800.00 and assets had grown to $4,284,470.00.
 Elwood F. Day served until his retirement on January 12, 1971.
 Total assets had grown to $9,334,376.00 and total capital was $1,295,300.00.
 At this time James J. Jarvis began running the daily operations of the bank.
 P.L.
-Komminsk was then elected President and served only a few months until his death on May 10, 1971.
+Komminsk was then elected president and served only a few months until his death on May 10, 1971.
 Betty L. Komminsk succeeded her husband as president and served until March 27, 1997.
 She grew assets to $98,041,000.00 and capital to $13,561,000.00.
 During her term in office, branches were started in Wapakoneta and Sidney.
 The Wapakoneta office was opened on October 15, 1992 and the Sidney office on April 26, 1996.
-During her tenure in office the bank’s main office was moved to a new location on September 12, 1994.
+During her tenure in office, the bank’s main office was moved to a new location on September 12, 1994.
 This is the current location of its headquarters.
-She was also responsible for the acquisition of American Budget Company in 1988 which has since been sold.
+She was also responsible for the acquisition of American Budget Company in 1988, which has since been sold.
 Betty Komminsk died on August 24, 1998.
-Dianne Komminsk was elected to replace Betty as President in 1997.
-She served as President until March 27, 2000 and then continued to serve as Chairperson of the Board.
-She still holds that title today.
-During her term in office she started the Botkins branch and grew assets to $128,480,000.00.
+Dianne Komminsk was elected to replace Betty as president in 1997.
+She served as president until March 27, 2000 and then continued to serve as Chairperson of the Board until March 27, 2017.
+During her term in office, she started the Botkins branch and grew assets to $128,480,000.00.
 She also began mobile branch banking.
 We currently offer this service to the residents of Dorothy Love Retirement Community in Sidney, Ohio.
-The bank provides services to the resident one day per week for a limited number of hours.
-William R. Wente took over as President of the bank in 2000 and served as president until May 31, 2020.
+The bank provides services to the residents two days per month for a limited number of hours.
+William R. Wente took over as president of the bank in 2000 and served as president until May 31, 2020.
 Over his tenure, the bank instituted a whole host of new products and services as technological advances over the period evolved and redefined how customers utilize the bank.
 His timely recognition and adoption of these innovations helped fuel the banks growth and in August 28, 2006, he oversaw the opening of a branch in New Knoxville, Ohio.
 Currently Jerry S. Lehman, Jr. serves as the banks president with the intent of growing First National Bank’s relationship customer base with the relevant and ever-changing technology in the marketplace.

 No matter what the changes that occur, our people are committed to our customers and the communities we serve.
 We are always ready and willing to serve all of our customer’s financial needs.